aleksati/aleks.max/README.md

   - **aleks.scaleUI** - Two ways to make the zoom in Max automatically scale based on the window size.
 In other words, resizing the max window will automatically adjust the zoom.

 ## jitter
-  - **Motiongrams** - Two methods for generating real-time spectral mean images (Motiongrams) in Max.
-One of the GPU (openGL) and one of the CPU.
+  - **Motiongrams** - Two ways to generate real-time spectral mean images (motiongrams) in Max.
+One GPU (openGL) and one CPU version included.